 If a child requires medication while at the program, the following must be completed.
-In accordance with the Department of Social Services standards, the YMCA cannot accept medication without these requirements met.
+In accordance with the Department of Education standards, the YMCA cannot accept medication without these requirements met.

-- ❖ A Medication Authorization form must be completed by the parent/guardian for medications being taken over a period of time no greater than 10 days.
-The medication, including over-the-counter, must be prescribed by a doctor. - ❖ A Medication Authorization form must be completed by the parent/guardian AND the prescribing physician for long-term medications for such things as asthma, ADHD, epi-pen, etc. - ❖ Medicines must be in original containers, with the child's name on it.
+- A Medication Authorization form must be completed by the parent/guardian for medications being taken over a period of time no greater than 10 days.
+The medication, including over-the-counter, must be prescribed by a doctor. - A Medication Authorization form must be completed by the parent/guardian AND the prescribing physician for long-term medications for such things as asthma, ADHD, epi-pen, etc. - Medicines must be in original containers, with the child's name on it.

 All medication will be kept in a locked box.
 We are not required by law to administer medication and only do so as a service to the guardian.
-(Whenever possible, for Before and After-School Youth Development programs, please ask the school nurse to administer medicine needed before the close of the school day.)
+(Whenever possible, for Before- and After-School Youth Development programs, please ask the school nurse to administer medicine needed before the close of the school day.)
 Only those Youth Development staff who are certified "Medication Administrators" may dispense medications.
-Please consult the on-site supervisor prior to leaving medication at the site in order to ensure all Department of Social Services paperwork requirements are met.
+Please consult the on-site supervisor prior to leaving medication at the site in order to ensure all Department of Education paperwork requirements are met.

-The YMCA does permit children nine years and older to self-carry epi-pens and inhalers.
+The YMCA does permit children 9 years and older to selfcarry epi-pens and inhalers.
 This is permissible only when the YMCA has a completed Allergy/Asthma Action Plan on which the medical practitioner states the medication must be immediately accessible and the parent/guardian has stated in writing that the child is permitted to self-carry the epi-pen or inhaler.

 The Y cannot accept your child into Youth Enrichment Programs of Camp without this aforementioned documentation.
-Copies of all required documents can be emailed to yqradmin@ymcarichmond.org.